 The Kolam Collective

-The Bombay Literary Magazine is supported by a grant from The Kolam Collective.
+The Bombay Literary Magazine is supported by a grant from Kolam EdTech, LLP.
 This allows us to offer our writers an honorarium.